| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 Remove features which only have non-zero & non-NA

-values N rows or fewer (default: 1).
-Set this to -1 to keep all columns at
+values in N rows or fewer (default: 1).
+Set this to -1 to keep all columns

 Named list including: